Contact WorkSafe

 Working from home can be a temporary arrangement or an ongoing agreement between the employer and the worker which allows workers to perform work at their home.
-No matter what arrangement has been made, under the Occupational Safety and Health legislation, both the employer and the worker have a responsibility to ensure the work is done in a safe manner.
+No matter what arrangement has been made, under the work health and safety legislation, both the PCBU and the worker have a responsibility to ensure the work is done in a safe manner.

 Before commencing a working from home arrangement it is good practice to establish, in consultation with the worker, a work from home agreement.
 All agreements should be considered on a case by case basis.
 The agreement can include: